 A new Hornby library, customer services, and recreation and sport centre is planned for the growing south-west community.

-With more than 12,000 new homes expected in Christchurch’s south-west by 2044, the Council has approved a $35.7 million budget for facilities to serve the growing population.
-It's hoped to begin construction in early 2021, for a late 2022 opening.
+With more than 12,000 new homes expected in Christchurch’s south-west by 2044, the Council has approved a $35.9 million budget for facilities to serve the growing population.
+Construction is now underway, for a 2023 opening.

 For more information about the project, email HornbyFacility@ccc.govt.nz or subscribe to our newsletter below.

 The piling stage of construction is nearing completion.
 Work on 157 of the piles is now finished, with only the 27 needed for the hydrotherapy pool to go.
 Read more(external link).

 A hydrotherapy pool has been added to the list of new facilities being built for residents in the southwest of Christchurch, with community fundraising set to play a key role in allowing its addition.
 Read more.(external link)

 A hydrotherapy pool has been added to the list of new facilities being built for residents in the south-west of Christchurch, with community fundraising set to play a key role in allowing its addition.
 Read more.(external link)

 22 November 2021

 Construction of the Hornby Centre is now underway.
 Read more.(external link)

 The Council has appointed Naylor Love Canterbury to build the new multi-use centre.
 Read more.(external link)